 This is probably the type of counselling that springs most readily to mind when people think of counselling careers.
 It is, in fact, the over-arching branch of counselling that encompasses many specialist forms, such as grief counselling, marriage counselling and rehabilitation counselling.
 This is because mental health itself is dependent on a broad range of variables.
 It also means that while standard counselling diplomas and degrees are available, it’s best to choose an area of specialisation for postgraduate study.

 Mental health problems that counsellors are likely to encounter include: obsessive compulsive disorder, bipolar disorder, anorexia, paranoid personality disorder, anxiety and phobias.
 Counselling contexts in which you might work include support groups, rehab centres, schools, police departments and hospitals.

 Counselling jobs aren’t as well paid as some other mental health careers, such as psychology or psychiatry.
 Salaries depend on factors like place of employment, education and experience.
 For example, a counsellor at an NGO will earn less than a counsellor at a rehab clinic favoured by celebrities.
-According to PayScale, mental health counsellors can earn up to $70,000 but that figure can dip down to $27,000.
+According to PayScale, mental health counsellors can earn up to $70,000, with the average sitting at around $45,000.